Description:- Charminar, State: Telangana

 in Hyderabad.
 Charminar is also a site of

-numerous festival celebrations, such as Eid-ul-adha and Eid al-Fitr,as it is adjacent to main
+numerous festival celebrations, such as Eid al-Adha and Eid al-Fitr, as it is adjacent to the main mosque of the city, Makkah Masjid, across

 the west lies the Laad Bazaar,